mrnossiom/blog/content/projects/lspelling-ruspell.md

 ## First steps

-Since I've met the [Language Server Protocol] (LSP) specification, I've always thought it was a great way to make universal extensions that can quickly integrate into any existing code editor.
+Since I found out about the [Language Server Protocol] (LSP) specification, I've always thought it was a great way to make universal extensions that can quickly integrate into any existing code editor.
 I don't want to deal too much with *VS Code* specific APIs.
 When switching editors, an extension I missed a lot is [CSpell].
 It smartly parses your code to search for dumb spelling mistakes and provide quick suggestions that most of the time make it instant.

 You can guess what's next, in Mars 2024, I started working on such an extension under the form of an LSP.
 I want it to be able to intelligently parses code to spell check with different contexts (e.g. variable names in `camelCase` or `snake_case` must be correctly split).
 Some ideas to get better context would be to use [Tree-sitter] grammars and query specific parts.
 Imagine having [LanguageTool] checking your user facing errors strings for wording and mistakes.